PARC AN COLAN ALLOTMENT ASSOCIATION RULES

 9. Livestock

-9.1 Due to local concerns about vermin, smell, noise and animal welfare, (avian flu etc ), livestock will not be permitted at present.
+9.1 Due to local concerns about vermin, smell, noise and animal welfare, (avian flu etc), livestock will not be permitted at

 10. Use of the Allotment Site